-The second Diagnostic screen shows I transducer connection and voltage input.
-The voltage input category is especially helpful in diagnosing input voltage problems.
-The current input voltage will be displayed.
-If voltage fluctuations or power supply in excess of 16 VDC or less than 10 VDC is suspected, use the diagnostic screen to confirm input voltage.
+Voltage Input.
+Another connection tested is the voltage input, and is especially helpful in diagnosing input voltage problems.
+The current input voltage is displayed.
+If voltage fluctuations or power supply in excess of 20 VDC or less than 10 VDC is suspected, use the diagnostic screen to confirm input voltage.
 Often, small outboard motors do not effectively regulate voltage when operated at high engine speeds.

 Use Diagnostic while running the boat at high speeds to show the voltage gain.
-Also, if you are using the 100SX in portable configuration or from the trolling motor battery, Diagnostic can be used to evaluate the health of the battery by showing the current voltage.
+Also, if you are using the 300TX in portable configuration or from the trolling motor battery, Diagnostic screen to confirm input voltage when operated at high engine speeds.